AWS Storage Blog

 2.2.
 Authorization with Google Drive

-Rclone provides a prompt asking if you want to Configure this as a team drive, as shown in the following image.
+Rclone provides a prompt asking if you want to Configure this as a Shared Drive (team drive), as shown in the image.
+I entered n, because I would not like to configure this as a team drive (shared drive).
 Enter your choice that is appropriate to your use case.

 2.3.
 Rclone remote connections configuration